brianmwadime/smutchings.github.io/_designer/2018-03-11-monzocharitypots.md

 Because the contents of a Coin Jar/Pot in Monzo can be variable, this is a problem that cannot currently be solved by Direct Debits, as they involve the transfer of a fixed amount each month to the charity.

-A [https://community.monzo.com/search?q=charity](quick search of the Monzo Community) forums found other Monzo customers wanted a way to easily donate to charity.
-And [https://www.statista.com/statistics/420137/charitable-donation-giving-uk-england-by-means/](research into the methods) of donation showed that approximately 25% of people currently donate to charity through Direct Debit.
+A [quick search of the Monzo Community](https://community.monzo.com/search?q=charity) forums found other Monzo customers wanted a way to easily donate to charity.
+And [research into the methods](https://www.statista.com/statistics/420137/charitable-donation-giving-uk-england-by-means/) of donation showed that approximately 25% of people currently donate to charity through Direct Debit.

 ### Introducing Charity Pots